 So come join us if you can.
 It changed us, and I pray it may you, too.
 You can find more information here, and we look forward to sharing a Burrito with you.

-In addition, Jenkins’ Outreach holds a yearly “Holiday Helper” to give Christmas presents to local parents who in turn provide them to their children.
+In addition, Jenkins’ Outreach holds a yearly “Holiday Helper” to give Christmas presents and other items to parents (mostly local), who in turn provide them to their children.
 Christmas can bring great stress on parents trying to balance bills and the thrill of giving gifts to a child.
 Our Outreach group hopes to put some of the joy back in Christmas by removing life’s tough decisions.

-In addition to these and other avenues of Outreach, the church hopes to fulfill God’s commandment of loving those who are in financial burden.
+In addition to these and other avenues of Outreach, the church hopes to fulfill God’s commandment of loving those who suffer from financial or other burdens.

-Thanks to all those who help, those who allow us to be of help, and God for a chance to do it all together.
+Thanks to all those who help, to those who allow us to be of help, and to God for a chance to do it all together.